microsoft/FHIR-Converter/docs/how-to-guides/configuration-settings.md

 # Configure FHIR converter service settings

-This how-to-guide explains how to configure settings for the FHIR converter service.
+This how-to-guide explains how to configure settings for the FHIR converter service, if the [default configuration](deployment-options.md#default-settings) does not suit your requirements.

 ## Authentication